About

 In courts, the Project provides support, training, and guidance to other lawyers litigating post-conviction claims of innocence.
 In addition, the Project regularly files friend of the court briefs in the Pennsylvania Supreme Court and the Superior Court of Pennsylvania supporting broader interpretation of our statutes to benefit the wrongly convicted.

 After a client is exonerated, the work we do to support them does not end.
-Our social worker manages and provides reentry services to our clients after they leave prison.
+We provide reentry programming including individualized supports for more than 50 freed and exonerated people across the Commonwealth.